About Julianna Paradisi, RN, OCN

 Usually I administer chemotherapy to stop the life cycle of tumors, not the rapidly dividing cells of an embryo that missed its mark, mistakenly lodged in a fallopian tube instead of finding its way into her uterus where both of them could have been safe.
 Ectopic, it sacrificed viability, and threatens the life of its host.

 Prone on the stretcher after the twin injections, she cries quietly.
 I hand her a box of tissues.
 She blows her nose.
 I try to think of something comforting to say, something that lets her know this is sad for me too.
 Resources are limited, so the powers that be decided that the safety provided by a chemotherapy-certified nurse outweighs the education, skill, and emotional support provided by an obstetrics nurse.
-Most likely […]
+Most likely they’re right, […]

 Compelled by Professionalism